Drunin-Martin/manual-testing/README.md

 In the planning stages, every project creates a document listing functional or requirement specifications.
 Essentially, it is a list of what the app/system/website is supposed to do from a user’s perspective.

-* Smoke/Sanity Testing
+* Smoke Testing

-Explain how compatibility tests were performed to ensure the website works correctly across different browsers, devices, and screen sizes.
-List the browsers and devices tested, along with any compatibility issues encountered.
+Smoke testing is performed in the initial phase of the software development life cycle by the developers to ensure the code module is successfully compiling and the software’s core functionality is working properly.

-* Unity Testing
+* Unit Testing

-Explain how compatibility tests were performed to ensure the website works correctly across different browsers, devices, and screen sizes.
-List the browsers and devices tested, along with any compatibility issues encountered.
+A unit test is a way of testing a unit - the smallest piece of code that can be logically isolated in a system.
+In most programming languages, that is a function, a subroutine, a method or property.

 ### Non - Functional Testing

-As the name suggets, it checks the non-functional aspects (performance, usability, reliability, etc) of a software application.
+As the name suggets, it checks the non-functional aspects (performance, usability, reliability, etc.) of a software application.
 It is designed to test the readiness of a system as per nonfunctional parameters which are never addressed by functional testing.

 * Performance Testing

-Detail the performance tests executed to assess the website's responsiveness, load times, and resource utilization.
-Include information on tools used for performance monitoring and any performance bottlenecks identified.
+Performance testing is the practice of evaluating how a system performs in terms of responsiveness and stability under a particular workload.

- * Usability Testing
+ * Load Testing

-Discuss the tests carried out to evaluate the website's ease of use and user experience.
-Mention aspects such as navigation clarity, layout consistency, and overall user satisfaction.
+Load testing is performed to determine a system's behavior under both normal and anticipated peak load conditions.
+It helps to identify the maximum operating capacity of an application as well as any bottlenecks and determine which element is causing degradation.

 ## Test Cases